 - Unusual tiredness

 After any impact to the head, it is important to seek medical attention.
 Even an injury with minor symptoms could potentially have serious consequences if left untreated.

-Because these injuries can result in serious and long-lasting damage that affects your ability to perform everyday activities, it is important to retain a dedicated Bellevue traumatic brain injury attorney to help you seek compensation for medical expenses and the cost of additional care.
+Because these injuries can result in serious and long-lasting damage that affects your ability to perform everyday activities, it is important to retain a dedicated Seattle traumatic brain injury attorney to help you seek compensation for medical expenses and the cost of additional care.

 People who have sustained a TBI may struggle with disabilities including the following: